arcus-azure/arcus.scripting/docs/preview/features/powershell/azure-data-factory.md

 ```

-## Disable the trigger of a Azure Data Factory
+## Disabling a trigger of an Azure Data Factory pipeline

 Disable a Data Factory V2 Trigger.